yourdawi/MMM-FortniteStats/README.md

  - MagicMirror ofc. - [https://magicmirror.builders](https://magicmirror.builders/)
  - An API Key from [https://fortniteapi.com/](https://fortniteapi.com/) - It is free
- - A Fortnite Account or Username
+ - A Fortnite Account or Username (Just the Username, no password needed)

 **Installation**